deobald/deobald.ca/src/content/essays/2024-12-09-optimistic-computing.md

 * 1980s: Computers!
 You can have one.
 * 1990s: Your computer can talk to _every other computer._
 * 2000s: Computers can be mainstream.
 Even fashionable.
-* 2010s: You can keep a computer in your pocket and yank programs from the ether.
+* 2010s: The computer's in your pocket.
+It yanks programs from the ether.
 * 2020s: Ubiquitous Computing happened and I'm not sure anyone even bothered to let Adam Greenfield know.

 The big corporations always had access before we, the proletariat.